divyanshuagarwal-23/Online-Banking/README.md

 If you want to learn more about React and Redux, you can check out my article on React and Redux:

-React and Redux Article [My Article]( https://medium.com/@berkindundar2001/react-nedir-ve-react-redux-neden-%C3%B6nemlidir-4c846d7a5124)
+React and Redux Article ( https://medium.com/@berkindundar2001/react-nedir-ve-react-redux-neden-%C3%B6nemlidir-4c846d7a5124)

 Feel free to ask if you have any further questions or need additional information!